ParameterizedBuilds/parameterized-builds/README.md

 * `Default User` and `Default Token` are optional and used as a fall back authentication for triggering jobs
 * [Build Token Root Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Token+Root+Plugin)
-uses an alternate alternate address for triggering builds anonymously
+uses an alternate address for triggering builds anonymously
  * enable this only if you have this plugin installed in Jenkins

 #### Define a job